How to Factory Reset macOS Sierra?

 Donemax Data Eraser for Mac

 Step 2.
 Open Donemax Data Eraser for Mac, then choose Erase Free Space mode.
 Select the internal drive (Macintosh HD), click on Erase Now button.
-It will wipe free disk space of the drive and permanently erase all deleted/erased/lost data, making data recovery be impossible.
+Clearing free disk space on the drive will occur.
+The process will permanently erase all deleted or lost data, making recovery impossible.

 After the Factory Reset on macOS Sierra